 - Protective Device Discount.

 Founded in 1864, Travelers sells homeowners policies in most U.S. states.
-It offers solid coverage and has fewer than expected consumer complaints.
-There’s even an option covered by the insurer that will pay to rebuild your home using environmentally friendly materials after a covered peril damages or destroys your house.
+It offers solid coverage and has fewer than-expected consumer complaints.
+The insurer even covers an option that will pay to rebuild your home using environmentally friendly materials after a covered peril damages or destroys your house.

 But what stands out is that Travelers has an impressive number of add-ons.